 - Strand 3: Young Adults Completing Full Time Programmes.
 This provision is for a small group of learners usually aged between 19 and 21 years old who complete their full time technical education programme alongside full time learners aged 16-18 years.

 The chart below shows how our adult learners are split between these three strands.
 Around 9% of adult learners belong to Strand 3, which is slightly more than 2018/19 (+2%).
 We have continued to see an increase in Essential Skills learners in comparison with Technical Professional.
 Some of this is due to the acquisition of the Black Country Skills Shop which supported unemployed adults through employability programmes.

 Adult learners by strand

 Having an Impact Locally

 The chart below shows the proportion of our adult learners that reside in the Dudley Local Authority, in the neighbouring authorities (Wolverhampton, Birmingham, Sandwell & Walsall) and outside of the region.
-94% of our adult learners live within the region which is consistent with last year.
-This is further evidence that the College’s work is focused on ensuring local people have an impact on the local economy through skills development and training.
+More than half of our adult learners live in the Dudley borough (53%) and 11% increase on 2018/19.
+Only 3% of our adult learners come from outside of the region which has reduced from 6% in 2018/19.
+This is further evidence that the college’s work is focussed on ensuring local people have an impact on the local economy through skills development and training.

 Adult learners based within region